pasokh/docker-deepstack/README.md

 **This is an unofficial image that has been modified for my own needs.
 If my needs match your needs, feel free to use this image at your own risk.**

 Fork of [johnolafenwa/DeepStack](https://github.com/johnolafenwa/DeepStack).
 (Equivalent to 2022.01.1)
+Magically cleaned up some things to make this image around 64% smaller (compressed) than the original image.
+Without any comprimises (I have space OCD)

 [DeepStack](https://www.deepstack.cc/) is an AI server that empowers every developer in the world to easily build state-of-the-art AI systems both on-premise and in the cloud.
 The promises of Artificial Intelligence are huge but becoming a machine learning engineer is hard.
 Build and deploy AI-powered applications with in-built and custom AI APIs, all offline and self-hosted